Moctezuma I: Accession and coronation

-After emperor Huitzilihuitl's death, Moctezuma's brother Chimalpopoca was ruler for ten years until his assassination.
+After emperor Huitzilihuitl's death, Moctezuma's brother Chimalpopoca ruled for ten years until his assassination.
 During his reign, Moctezuma and his brother Tlacaelel I led an opposition group of young nobles.
-This group was militant in nature and they chose Itzcoatl as the next ruler.
+This group was militant in nature, and they chose his half-uncle Itzcoatl as the next ruler.
 Under Itzcoatl, Moctezuma and Tlacaelel were generals in his army.

-Moctezuma then was elected to power in 1440 by this group of nobles, at the age of 42, after the death of his half-uncle Itzcoatl.
-He held the title of "Great Speaker".
-This was distinguished from the title of "Speaker" since he spoke for both the Aztecs and the other peoples under their control.
+Moctezuma then was elected to power in 1440 by this group of nobles at the age of 42, after the death of Itzcoatl.
+He held the title of "Great Speaker."
+This title was bestowed upon him as opposed to the title of "Speaker," as he spoke for both the Aztecs and the other peoples under their control.

 His coronation was a large ceremony, involving many human sacrifices of prisoners.
 Moctezuma was seated on a basketwork throne and was crowned by the ruler of Texoco.
 His crown was a turquoise diadem known as the fire crown.

 Reign

 As tlatoani, Moctezuma solidified the alliance with two neighboring states, Tlacopan (a small city-state) and Texcoco.
-Tlacopan, located on the western shore of Lake Texcoco, controlled 7 city-states to the northwest, while Texcoco was located on the eastern shore and rule over 9 city-states in the northeast.
+Tlacopan, located on the western shore of Lake Texcoco, controlled seven city-states to the northwest, while Texcoco was located on the eastern shore and rule over nine city-states in the northeast.
 As the two regions were added to Moctezuma's empire, the Aztecs relied on already established city-states to increase military power.
 In this skillfully crafted Triple Alliance, 2/5ths of the spoils would go to Tenochtitlan and another 2/5ths to Texcoco, with the remaining 1/5 given to Tlacopan.